Christmas and New Year opening hours and pay dates

-If there are changes to your income let us know - like getting paid for a public holiday or receiving income support.
+If there are changes to your income or you receive any taxable income while you receive weekly compensation, please let us know straight away.
+This includes getting paid for a public holiday, a pay rise or bonus, receiving income support.

 On this page